Business Loans

 S corporation

 An S corporation, or S-corp, is considered a pass-through entity.
 Rather than being taxed at the federal corporate tax rate, income is passed through to shareholders and taxed as individual income.
-Federal tax law allows pass-through businesses to deduct up to 20% of qualified business income.
+Federal tax law allows owners of pass-through businesses to deduct up to 20% of qualified business income.

 B corporation